Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 ** Note: ** When you edit the hosts file to all nodes, also use that time to disable SELINUX on all nodes, to save pain and grief later.

-On AWS, I have allowed all traffic within this VPC from 10.0.0.0/16.
+On AWS Firewall/Security group, I have allowed all traffic within this VPC from 10.0.0.0/16.
 Also all traffic is allowed from my IP.

 # Reserve a public IP address for Kubernetes control plane, to be used from the outside world to connect to Kubernetes